go-surreal/som/README.md

 - After a PR has been approved, it will be squashed and merged into `main`.
 - The final commit message must adhere to the specification mentioned above.
 - A GitHub Workflow will make sure that the PR title and description matches this specification.

+### Labels

+- there are some different labels for issues and pull requests (e.g. bug and fix)
+- the labels on pull requests resemble the conventional commits specification
+- the "highest" label should then be used for the final commit message (e.g. feat above fix, or fix above refactor)
+  - TODO: create exhaustive list of label order

 ## FAQ